monadic-xyz/ipfs/git-remote-ipfs/README.md

   may not currently work as expected_).

-* The approach to keep all git objects content-addressable in IPFS is nice conceptually, but terribly inefficient: regular git would resort to [packfiles](https://git-scm.com/book/en/v2/Git-Internals-Packfiles), which use delta encoding and compression in order to obtain a more space-efficient on-disk and wire format.
-There is, however, no global optimum of how to pack any given git repo, and in fact git would re-pack occasionally as it sees fit.
+* The approach to keep all git objects content-addressable in IPFS is nice conceptually, but terribly inefficient: regular git resorts to [packfiles](https://git-scm.com/book/en/v2/Git-Internals-Packfiles), which use delta encoding and compression in order to obtain a more space-efficient on-disk and wire format.
+There is, however, no global optimum of how to pack any given git repo, and in fact git re-packs occasionally, as it sees fit.
 It is thus unclear how to optimise git storage in a fully distributed setting lacking online coordination.